-Dyadic Interactions: For analyses of dyadic interactions, we coded the proportions of time students were engaged in activities belonging to one of the categories "design planning", "design action", "design evaluation", "technological issues", "problems" and "off task" (related to total amount of talking time, M = 21.52 minutes, SD = 4.46).
+Dyadic interactions: For analyses of dyadic interactions, we coded the proportions of time that students engaged in activities belonging to one of the categories 'design planning', 'design action', 'design evaluation', 'technological issues', 'problems' and 'off task' (related to total amount of talking time, M = 21.52 minutes, SD = 4.46).
 20% of the videos were coded by a second rater and agreement was on average satisfactory, median of Cohen's $\kappa = .64$.
-However, 2 x 2 ANOVAs with the two between-factors Guidance and Video Tool yielded no significant differences between the conditions (see Figure 2).
-Further analyses on a more fine-grained level are ongoing and will be available at the time of the conference.
+However, 2×2 ANOVAs with the two between-factors, Guidance and Video Tool, yielded no significant differences between the conditions.